 Speaking: These speakers are able to communicate as an equal partner in a conversation on personal topics as well as general topics of interest.
 They are able to speak in paragraphs, with listeners who are unaccustomed to the speech of nonnative speakers.

 Reading: These readers can understand the main idea and supporting details of authentic narrative and descriptive texts.
 Readers are able to compensate for limitations in their lexical and structural knowledge by using contextual clues.

 Listening: These listeners can understand the main ideas and most supporting details in connected discourse on a variety of general interest topics, such as news stories, explanations, instructions, anecdotes, or travelogue descriptions.
 Listeners are able to compensate for limitations in their lexical and structural control of the language by using real-world knowledge and contextual clues.
 Listeners may also derive some meaning from oral texts at higher levels if they possess significant familiarity with the topic or context.

 Speaking: These speakers are able to communicate with accuracy and fluency on a wide variety of topics.
 They are able to use extended discourse to discuss both concrete and abstract topics.
 They display no pattern of errors in basic structures.

 Reading: These readers are able to understand texts from many genres dealing with a wide range of subjects, both familiar and unfamiliar.
-Comprehension is no longer limited to the reader’s familiarity with subject matter, but also comes from a command of the language that is supported by a broad vocabulary, an understanding of complex structures and knowledge of the target culture.
+Comprehension is no longer limited to the reader’s familiarity with the subject matter, but also comes from a command of the language that is supported by a broad vocabulary, an understanding of complex structures, and knowledge of the target culture.
 They can draw inferences from textual and extralinguistic clues.